Home » Industry News » ADRs & Regulations » Caravan and Trailer Breakaway Kit

 Definitions

 1. Aggregate Trailer Mass (ATM.
 The total mass of the full trailer when carrying the maximum load recommended by the manufacturer.
-ATM includes any weight imposed on the drawing vehicle when the combination vehicle is resting on a horizontal supporting plane.
+ATM includes any weight imposed on the drawing vehicle when the combination vehicle rests on a horizontal supporting plane.

 Caravan Trailer Breakaway Kits legal requirements